andreysaf/PDF-SDK-Evaluation-2021/README.md

 ![errors in react-pdf](./assets/screenshots/react-pdf/React-PDF.png)

 However, the text layer was off.
-At first, it is easy to think you are bad at CSS, but after a quick search seems like an [issue](https://github.com/wojtekmaj/react-pdf/issues/332) from 2019. @nikonet saved the day with his [fix](https://github.com/wojtekmaj/react-pdf/issues/332#issuecomment-458121654).
+At first, it is easy to think there's a CSS issue happening, but a quick search reveals this is a known [issue](https://github.com/wojtekmaj/react-pdf/issues/332) from 2019. @nikonet saved the day with his [fix](https://github.com/wojtekmaj/react-pdf/issues/332#issuecomment-458121654).
 Not an official fix, but oh well.

 ![text layer shift in react-pdf](./assets/screenshots/react-pdf/React-PDF-text-layer.png)